There are three parts to this activity:

 Also get a small funnel to help you pour the salt.
 Then all you need to do is make a small hole in one of the vertices of your model and pour in the salt until it is full.

 Perhaps you can see now why I told you to use card to make the solids.
-If you had used paper, the faces of the solid would have lost their shape and you wouldn't have got a good answer.
+If you use paper the faces of the solid lose their shape and you won't get a good answer.

 Then, pour the salt out from your solid into a measuring cup.
 The measuring cup may be callibrated in ml, but remember that a capacity of 1 ml is exactly the same as a volume of 1 cm3.